Umpires

 The PA Umpires Commission has developed a series of workshops and examinations for Levels 1-3.
 Umpire examination applicants must be physically fit and have good eyesight as prerequisites for sitting a Club, State, National, Confederation & International umpire examination.

-Development and accreditation for Level 4 and 5 are managed by FIPJP.
+Development and accreditation for Level 4 and 5 are managed by the international petanque federation - FIPJP.

-For opportunities to qualify as a PA Umpire, contact your club, State Director of Umpiring or the Umpires Commission.
+For opportunities to qualify as a PA Umpire, contact your club, your State Umpire Manager or the Umpires Commission.

 Level 1 - Club Umpire

-Any senior, financial, PA licensed player can apply to become a Level 1 (Club) Umpire by forwarding a written application to their respective State Director of Umpiring.
+Any senior, financial, PA licensed player can apply to become a Level 1 (Club) Umpire by forwarding a written application to their respective State Umpire Manager.

 After passing the required oral, written and practical examinations, successful umpire applicants will be classed as Level 1 (Club) Umpires and be authorised to umpire in Club events and assist in State League events.